Budd RDC Master Class

 You can still order the Rapido Trains Inc. RDC-1 Phase I and Phase II.
 Click here or on the banner above to visit the RDC pages.
 The order deadline is March 7th, 2016.

-Rapido Trains Inc. has recently saved VIA RDC-1 #6133 from being scrapped at Industrial Rail, Moncton, New Brunswick.
-It is intended to use the restored RDC at the Credit Valley Explorer in Southern Ontario.
+Rapido Trains Inc. has saved VIA RDC-1 #6133 from being scrapped at Industrial Rail, Moncton, New Brunswick.
+It is intended to use the restored RDC in both excursion and charter service in Southern Ontario.

 You can read more about this exciting project by clicking here.